An Introduction to Zen Buddhism: Overview

 The book grew out of Suzuki's 1914 publications for the Japanese journal New East.
 Although the editor, Robertson Scott, suggested that Suzuki publish them in book form, he did not decide to do so until after the 1927 publication of his book Zen Essays, which he decided would be "too heavy" as an introduction to Zen for beginners.
 Suzuki intended the resultant volume, 1934's An Introduction to Zen Buddhism, to be used as a companion with the contemporaneously published Manual of Zen Buddhism.

-Synopsis

 Release details

 An Introduction to Zen Buddhism was published in 1934 in Kyoto by the Eastern Buddhist Society.
 The Marshall Jones Company of Boston oversaw first publication in the United States.
 The 1939 German language edition was published with a preface by Carl Jung.
 In 1949, the book was reprinted in London and New York with Jung's preface, translated by Constance Rolfe, included.